develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

-Now this is fine but when you have implemented some logic specific to player data objects, the returned data object does not contain those methods, such as *get_description)* like in my example. you are required to explicitly instantiate your data object with the database result document as follows:
+Now this is fine but when you have implemented some logic specific to player data objects, the returned data object does not contain those methods, such as *get_description()* like in my example.
+Instead, you are required to explicitly instantiate your data object with the database result document as follows:

 ```